 If they asked a distressed client all those troubling questions, it would only make them more distressed and disengaged.

-The hotline staff found that when a client becomes too upset, it could result in the client thinking more about gambling and how it could “solve” their financial situation.
-It would just add to the distress, so the team didn’t want that.
+The hotline staff found that when a client becomes too upset, it could make them think more about gambling and how it could “solve” their financial situation.
+The team didn’t want that to add to the distress.
 However, what they also don’t want to do is reassure them that everything’s going to be okay.

 If the gambling hotline staff decreases the problem to make the person less distressed, there is a risk that the person will start thinking that gambling is okay.

 What’s gambling been like for you?
-It’s a problem so that they can say it is.
-The key is that do some self-observation and self-learning.
+It’s a problem, so they can say it is.
+The key is to do some self-observation and self-learning.
 Understanding that they have a problem helps them realize that they need help.